The Many Hazards of Winter Weather to Businesses

-This Saturday is the first day of fall, but the proactive among us are already thinking ahead to winter and the impacts it will have on our businesses.
-Winter conjures up images of gently falling snow, cozy indoor gatherings, and a parade of holidays.
-But the advent of winter also brings up a more ominous association: the hazards that can trip up any business due to extreme winter weather.
-The CDC reports that winter cold kills more than twice as many Americans than summer heat.
+Winter conjures up images of gently falling snow, a favorite sweater, and a parade of holidays.
+But the advent of winter also brings up a more ominous association: the hazards that can impact any business due to extreme winter weather.
+According to the American Council on Science and Health, people are far likelier to die during winter than they are during any other season.

 Winter Hazard #1: Precipitation